substack/node-markov/README.md

 Find a key likely to follow after `key`.

-Returns a hash with keys `key`, the canonical next key and `word`, a raw form of `key` as it appeared in the seed text.
+Returns a hash with keys `key`, the canonical next key and `word`, a raw form of `key` as it appeared in the training text.

 .prev(key)
 ----------